This American man spent $1 million on a new home in Italy. Here’s what he got for his money

 Silvia Marchetti

-(CNN) — His ancestors migrated from Italy to the United States in the late 1800s, and more than two centuries later, Vito Andrea Racanelli decided to do it all in reverse — leaving his home in Denver to return to the country his family left behind.
+(CNN) — His ancestors migrated from Italy to the United States in the late 1800s, and a century and a half later, Vito Andrea Racanelli decided to do it all in reverse — leaving his home in Denver to return to the country his family left behind.

 Unlike many Americans who have been buying bargain homes across Italy, Racanell, an attorney, opted to splash out, spending more than $1 million on an aristocratic farmhouse in Radicondoli, a tiny village in Tuscany.